VCC logo

 IMG 2940 MTB

-We run a monthly Off-Road rides on the last Saturday of each month (unless otherwise stated on the website or in the Weekly Brief).
-These start from various suitable places around St Albans for three to four hours and might include a coffee stop (unless we are too muddy)!
-Start locations are advertised by email, on the website and on Slack.
+We run a monthly Off-Road ride on the last Saturday of each month (unless otherwise stated in The Weekly Brief).
+These start from various suitable places around St Albans for three to four hours and often include a coffee stop (unless we are too muddy)!
+Start locations are advertised by email, and on Slack (#off-road).
 We cater for all speeds and abilities and if necessary split into groups.
 Any rider under 16 must be accompanied by an adult.

 We also organise some midweek rides and some more rides on other Saturdays - these are all advertised in advance by email and on Slack.
 We also try to arrange one weekend away each year (Wales and the Peak District have featured in the past) as well as car and train assisted rides.